NSCA CPT Study Guide

 Chapter Objectives:

-- Know the scope of practice for a personal trainer and know when and how to refer clients to a nutritional professional.
+• Know a personal trainer’s scope of practice and when and how to refer clients to a nutritional professional.

 Role of the Personal Trainer Regarding Nutrition

-It is within the scope of practice for a personal trainer to address misinformation and to also give advice to clients relating to nutrition for physical performance, the prevention of disease, losing weight, and gaining weight.
+It is within the scope of practice for a personal trainer to address misinformation and to advise clients on nutrition for physical performance, the prevention of disease, losing weight, and gaining weight.

-It is important for trainers to refer someone to a nutritional professional when a client has a diseased state affected by nutrition.
-This is called medical nutrition therapy, and it is strictly used by nutritionists, dieticians, or registered dieticians.
+Trainers need to refer someone to a nutritional professional when a client has a diseased state affected by nutrition.
+This is called medical nutrition therapy, which is strictly used by nutritionists, dieticians, or registered dieticians.

 Who Can Provide Nutrition Counseling and Education?

-In the US, each state regulates nutrition through the provision of nutrition info through licensure, statutory certification, or registration.
+In the US, each state regulates nutrition by providing nutrition info through licensure, statutory certification, or registration.

-Licensure: The statutes include a scope of practice that is explicitly defined, and the performance of the profession is illegal unless they have obtained a license from the state.
+Licensure: The statutes include a scope of practice that is explicitly defined, and the profession’s performance is illegal unless they have obtained a license from the state.

 Statutory Certification: This limits the use of certain titles for people who meet the predetermined qualifications, but people who are not certified may still practice the occupation or profession.